Jones Graduate School of Business – Rice University

-Jones MBA faculty consists of nearly 150 professors, assistant professors, adjuncts and lecturers.
-They teach across eight academic fields and contribute their ongoing research to the school’s publication, Rice Business Wisdom.
+Rice Business MBA faculty consists of over 200 professors, assistant professors, adjuncts and lecturers.
+They teach across 12 areas of interest and contribute their ongoing research to the school’s publication, Rice Business Wisdom.
 The professors bring both academic research and real-world business knowledge to the classroom.

 The 22-month full-time MBA is a cohort-based program designed to work for a variety of students.
 Students need 60 credits to graduate, and classes take place during the day Monday through Thursday.
-Before the start of classes, new students partake in the Rice MBA Program Immersion to prepare for the program.
-The Immersion is mandatory and entails several orientation activities as well as courses, team building and social events.
-International students arrive a week earlier than domestic students and partake in activities to help them adjust to the new culture, before joining the Rime MBA Program Immersion.
+Before the start of classes, new students partake in the Rice MBA Launch program to prepare for the program.
+Launch is mandatory and entails several orientation activities as well as courses, team building and social events.
+International students arrive a week earlier than domestic students and partake in activities to help them adjust to the new culture, before joining Launch.

 The first year is dominated by the core curriculum, which includes such disciplines as finance, marketing, accounting and communications.
 Overall, 31.5 credits come from core requirements in the first year.
-After a summer internship designed to help students pursue relevant career options, MBA candidates return for a second year to pursue more customized learning in specific areas of interest.
-In the second year, students can choose from 115 electives and may pursue concentrations in accounting, energy, entrepreneurship, finance, health care, marketing, mastering creativity & innovation, operations management, real estate, or strategic management.
-The creativity & innovation concentration is noteworthy because it teaches students to utilize creative, entrepreneurial ideas for new business development and economic benefit.
+As part of the core and at the end of the first year, students must complete a Global Field Experience, in which students work in small teams to complete projects with local students, companies and non-profits.
+Then, after a summer internship, MBA candidates return for a second year to pursue more customized learning in specific areas of interest.
+In the second year, students can choose from over 100 electives and may pursue concentrations in accounting, energy, entrepreneurship, finance, healthcare, marketing, operations management, organizational behavior, real estate, or strategy and environment.

 Other Degree Offerings

-In addition to the full-time MBA, Rice also offers the professional MBA as well as an MBA for Executives.
-The professional MBA is a 22-month long program with classes on evenings and weekends.
+In addition to the full-time MBA, Rice also offers a Professional MBA as well as an MBA for Executives.
+The Professional MBA is a 22-month long program with classes on evenings and weekends.
 It is also offered on an extended three- to five-year basis to maximize flexibility for working professionals.
-The curriculum is structured like the full-time MBA—the first year is dedicated to core requirements, and the second year focuses on electives.
+In addition to the Professional MBA, Rice Business offers a Hybrid MBA as an alternative part-time MBA that enables students to come to campus one extended weekend a month and take classes online during the week.
+This format is designed for working professionals who want an in-person experience but cannot come to campus as frequently.
+The Hybrid and Professional MBA curricula are structured like the Full-Time MBA—the first year is dedicated to core requirements, and the second year focuses on electives.

-For those who need flexibility, Rice offers a hybrid MBA, [email protected] The program requires 54 credits and takes 24 months to complete.
+For those who need maximum flexibility, Rice offers an Online MBA.
+The program requires 54 credits and takes 24 months to complete.
 To graduate, students must complete the required classes, offered live online, and complete two residential intensive learning experiences, a global field experience, and a capstone consulting project.

 Clubs, Conferences, & Competitions

-Almost all Rice students participate in student clubs, and there are nearly 50 options available.
+Almost all Rice students participate in student clubs, and there are roughly 30 options available.
 They are a great way for students to socialize, network, and gain leadership experience.
-For instance, industry-specific groups for students interested in real estate or marketing are available, in addition to affinity groups such as the Veterans in Business Association.
+For instance, industry-specific groups for students interested in real estate or marketing are available, in addition to diversity groups such as Men as Allies and the Black Business Association.

 Rice also offers myriad other activities.
 In terms of conferences, the Rice Energy Finance Summit (REFS) is a yearly conference run by students to spark conversations about current issues in the energy industry.
 Past sponsors have included Chevron, Phillips 66, and EOG Resources.
 Students may also partake in a weeklong visit to Wall Street to meet with alumni and business professionals in the finance industry.
 The Silicon Valley Trek is a similar option for those interested in meeting entrepreneurs and venture capitalists in the tech capital.
 The Rice Business Plan Competition is a nationally recognized event that supports entrepreneurship and the launch of technology companies.